-Going forward, it’s forecast that the system will be able to support up to 710,000 TPS on a standard gigabit network, and a staggering 28.4 million TPS on a 40-gigabit network.
+Going forward, the forecast is that the system will be able to support up to 710,000 TPS on a standard gigabit network, and a staggering 28.4 million TPS on a 40-gigabit network.
 This is based on optimal performance, of course, but it highlights the unique promise that Solana has in the existing crypto marketplace.

-The Price History of the SOL Token
+The tokenomics of the SOL coin

 As we’ve already touched on, the Solana network was founded in 2017, while its initial mainnet went into operation in the third quarter of June 2018.